apecloud/myduckserver/docs/tutorial/replica-setup-dolt.md

 With Dolt configured, refer to [replica-setup-rds.md](replica-setup-rds.md) to complete the setup process for replication.
 Only data from the `main` branch can be replicated to MyDuckServer.
+When MySQL Shell snapshot is unavailable, MyDuck creates only the empty database named in `SOURCE_DSN` and starts binlog replication from the source GTID position.
+The source database must therefore be empty when setup begins; existing tables and rows are rejected rather than silently skipped.
+Load existing data with a snapshot-capable source or an explicit import before enabling replication.

 To replicate data from other branches, please refer to the [Dolt to MySQL Replication guide](https://www.dolthub.com/blog/2024-07-05-binlog-source-preview/), which offers detailed instructions and additional options for working with different branches in Dolt.

 When MySQL Shell's `copy-instance` is unavailable, MyDuck skips the snapshot and creates an empty target database from the database path in `SOURCE_DSN` before starting replication.
-Existing tables and rows are still populated by subsequent binlog events.
+Setup rejects a source database that already contains tables, because the source GTID position is used as the replication baseline and those earlier table and row events cannot be copied without a snapshot.
 Include the source database in `SOURCE_DSN` so the target schema can be initialized before the first table event.